-Silvia Knobloch-Westerwick is a professor and director of graduate studies in the School of Communication.
-As an author of four books, Knobloch-Westerwick’s most recent work is Choice and Preference in Media Use: Advances in Selective Exposure Theory and Research.
+Silvia Knobloch-Westerwick is a professor in the School of Communication and an author of four books.
+Her most recent work is Choice and Preference in Media Use: Advances in Selective Exposure Theory and Research.
 The book examines media selectivity — what messages people pay attention to and the factors influencing their selective nature.

 Knobloch-Westerwick obtained her bachelor's degree in business from Leibniz Akademie in 1992 and earned both master’s and doctorate degrees in communications from the University of Music, Drama and Media in ’96 and ’99, respectively.
 She was born and raised in Germany and started teaching at Ohio State in 2005.

 She described the University of Music, Drama and Media as small and intimate.

 "I got my degree at a very small university; everybody knew the whole cohort; all the students knew each other,” Knobloch-Westerwick said.
 “There was a selected group of maybe 25 students that were admitted.
 You get more individualized instruction, and you have fewer choices."